Published 30th Jun. 2023

 Svalbard is pretty much as far north as you can go without touching down at the North Pole and remains one of the most unspoiled places on Earth.
 It’s a land of untamed wonder where polar bears outnumber human residents, jagged mountains pierce the heavens, and frozen tundra stretches as far as the eye can see.
 In this pristine wilderness, a vibrant cast of characters roam: mighty polar bears rule the snow-cloaked lands, Svalbard reindeers prance across the frozen hinterlands and elusive Arctic foxes weave through the icy undergrowth.
-For those who dare, the call of the wild whispers on the wind, encouraging intrepid explorers to embark on wildlife safaris, dog sledding odysseys and ethereal glacier cruises.
+For those who dare to experience nature-focused Norwegian holidays, the call of the wild whispers on the wind, encouraging intrepid explorers to embark on wildlife safaris, dog sledding odysseys and ethereal glacier cruises.
 Ready to brave the cold, the wind and the wilds?
 Read on for our roundup of the top things to do in Svalbard…

 With the highest concentration of polar bears in the world, Svalbard offers a remarkable opportunity to see these magnificent creatures in their natural habitat.
 Guided wildlife safaris by boat or snowmobile provide a safe and responsible means of exploration (trust us, you don’t want to get too close to these snow-dwelling beasts), allowing you to traverse the icy landscapes while minimising disturbances to the bears and their environment.
 Although there are no polar bear-specific safaris, you’ll have a good chance of spotting them on other wildlife tours, which are some of the most exciting things to do in Svalbard.
 Be sure to pack your binoculars and cameras as seeing these ‘ice bears’ is something you’re going to want to brag about when you get home.
 Witnessing polar bears in Svalbard is a real ‘pinch me’ moment and a humbling reminder of the beauty and resilience of Arctic wildlife.